 - Two-thirds of employees have reported experiencing symptoms of depression at least “sometimes.”

 The workplace will never be the same, even after COVID-19 has passed.
-Employers and employees will continue to prioritize physical and mental health and safety, leading to the reimagining of workspaces, gatherings, benefits programs, and illness prevention and wellness.
+Employers and employees will continue to address changes in work environments by prioritizing physical and mental health and safety.
+This may lead employers to reimagine workspaces, gatherings, benefits programs, and illness prevention and wellness.
 Employers will be expected to keep talking about, and educating employees, on how to stay safe and healthy, and how to work effectively remotely on a regular basis — a trend that is likely here to stay.
 And, as more and more organizations make remote work a part of their long term plan, the field will become even more competitive with recruiting and retaining top talent because distance will no longer be a barrier.

 1. Take a broad view of workplace health and safety

-Given the array of challenges, risks, and needs in today’s workplace, organizations need to take a broader view of workplace health and safety, and business continuity, than we have in the past.
+Given the array of challenges, risks, and needs in today’s changing work environments, organizations need to take a broader view of workplace health and safety, and business continuity, than we have in the past.
 This involves moving away from a narrower focus on injuries and illnesses to one that includes employee wellness, psychological safety, and interpersonal conflicts that can lead to hostility or violence.
-To do this, employer plans should address newer issues that are critical to sustaining our workforce, such as employee mental wellbeing, how to work and connect effectively in a remote environment, and how to prevent, de-escalate, and address harassment and other conflicts in this new environment.
+To manage change in the workplace, employer plans should address newer issues that are critical to sustaining our workforce, such as employee mental wellbeing, how to work and connect effectively in a remote environment, and how to prevent, de-escalate, and address harassment and other conflicts in this new work environment.

-2. Make health and wellness information easy to access
+2. Make employee health and wellness information easy to access

 3. Take stock of your policies and resources

-Take some time to review your organization’s policies and procedures to ensure that they reflect recent changes to workplace practices and anticipate future needs.
+Take some time to review your organization’s policies and procedures to ensure that they reflect changes in work environments and workplace practices, and anticipate future needs.
 Ask yourself, have we articulated all of our cleaning, safety, and exposure reporting protocols clearly for all employees?
 Do we need to revisit our mental wellness benefits offerings, our policies for workplace accommodations, or our resources related to remote work?
 Also, be sure to confirm that your anti-harassment policy makes it clear that it applies equally in digital environments and provides examples of online harassment.

 4. Seek frequent feedback

 Navigating a pandemic is something that is entirely new and, as such, most employers are learning as they go.
-A crucial part of assessing needs and measuring success is obtaining employee feedback.
+A crucial part of managing change in the workplace, assessing needs, and measuring success is obtaining employee feedback.
 This may include pulse surveys that are sent out to your team members on a scheduled basis, qualitative conversations with employees, and focus groups.
-Most importantly, use the insights that you glean to inform your strategy — and communicate those efforts back to employees so they know that their perspectives are making a difference.
+Most importantly, use the insights that you glean to inform your return to work strategy — and communicate those efforts back to employees so they know that their perspectives are making a difference.

 5. Have an action plan

-Experts agree that whether you are returning to the workplace or preparing your employees for long-term remote work— or both — it is important to create a detailed plan.
+Experts agree that whether you are returning to the workplace or preparing your employees for long-term remote work— or both — it is important to create a detailed return to work plan.
 You can find some templates from SHRM or the law firm of Covington & Burling that are helpful for the return to work context; for those organizations that will be primarily remote for some time, there’s a helpful article on Medium with a lot of great tips.
-The crux of these plans involves ensuring that employers revisit current (or create new) policies and procedures, establish communication channels, provide training on all of the above, and help employees adapt to their working environments.
+The crux of these plans involves ensuring that employers revisit current (or create new) policies and procedures, establish communication channels, provide workplace training on all of the above, and help employees adapt to changing work environments.

 6. Harness the power of education

-Training is a critical element for helping employees navigate a rapidly changing working environment.
+Workplace training is a critical element for helping employees navigate a rapidly changing work environment.
 Educating employees on new safety protocols, effective techniques for working remotely, ethical conduct expectations, and resources to support their mental wellbeing provides them with the tools to both be safe and feel safe.
-Through education, employers can help their employees adapt to this new environment and feel supported, thus driving morale, engagement, and many other positive outcomes.
+Through education, employers can help their employees adapt to changes in the workplace and feel supported, thus driving morale and engagement, and improving workplace culture.